“Art in Nature” Activities Connect Kids to the Nature

 Photo 1 – Youngsters make beaded bracelets and learn the Salmon life-cycle.
 Each colored bead in the bracelet represents a fact in the life-cycle.

 Photo 2 – Students visit a local community garden to observe and draw hummingbirds in that frequent the nectar rich pollinator vine and plants.

 Photo 3 – Students and adults learn to draw flowers and designs celebrated by Latinx cultures for Dia de Los Muertos.

-Here’s a Happy Dance and Psychedelic Happy Face to Make Your Day!
+Here’s a Happy Dance by a Psychedelic Bird to Make Your Day!

 Take a look at this incredible Superb Bird of Paradise and his artistic transformation as he dances to attract a mate.